mdeblaauw/nnhelper/README.md

 `make test`

-To only install the `nnhelper` package into your Python environment you can do this:
+you can do the following to only install the `nnhelper` package into your Python environment:

 `pip install git+https://github.com/mdeblaauw/nnhelper.git`